Gonlo2/mhconfig/README.md

   string root_path = 1;
   // the list of overrides to apply from lower to higher priority. repeated string overrides = 2;
+  // the list of flavors to apply from lower to higher priority. repeated string flavors = 6;
   // the version of the configuration to retrieve, it retrieve the latest
   // version with a zero value and the proper version otherwise. uint32 version = 3;